 The NBTVA holds an annual convention and AGM.
 Click here for some of my photos from past NBTVA Conventions.

 My televisor (now dismantled) was a Nipkow disc type machine like Baird's displays.
 The frame was constructed from Meccano, and the electronics based on circuits designed by NBTVA member Peter Smith and published on the NBTVA website.
-These circuits control the modulated light source (an array of ultra bright light emitting diodes) and the speed of the motor, by synchronising it with pulses on the incoming television signal.
+These circuits control the modulated light source (an array of white light emitting diodes) and the speed of the motor, by synchronising it with pulses on the incoming television signal.

 In the NBTVA standard, the incoming signal contains 31 sync pulses (one for each line, except for the first of the frame, this is intended to provide frame synchronisation) these are stripped from the video signal and fed to another circuit which compares them with pulses being received by an infra red emitter and detector positioned either side of a slotted wheel with 31 holes (and one blank to correspond to the missing frame pulse).
 A phase locked loop circuit compares the two pulse trains and speeds up or slows down the motor until the phase of the signals is the same, thereby locking the speed correctly so that the picture does not 'roll'.

-My televisor had a rotating ring which allowed the detector apparatus around a small slotted wheel connected to the main shaft.
+My televisor had a rotating ring which allowed the detector apparatus to rotate around a small slotted wheel connected to the main shaft.
 This addition made it possible to carefully rotate the sync position to adjust the framing of the picture in the viewing aperture.